-If hiring managers or recruiters have unresolved concerns or questions, send video responses.
+Send video responses if hiring managers or recruiters have unresolved concerns or questions.
 For instance, if they ask after a call for you to follow up with more information, address their concerns head-on with a video where you acknowledge and respond to their concern.

 Create Mini “Case Study” Videos About Past Work

 If you left your last company on good terms, ask for their help creating a mini “case study” for what you accomplished there.
 You can stitch several clips together—one of you introducing yourself, then one of your former boss talking about how effective you were.
 See examples of case studies for a tried-and-true format.